VectorInstitute/fair-sense-ai/recipes/thoughts-n-todo.md

 if len(response.split()) < 3 or response.endswith("...") or response[-1] not in ".!?":
     response += " (Warning: Response may be truncated.
 Consider increasing `max_new_tokens`.)"
 ```
+4. **Prompts**

+I updated the prompts.
+Can we provide more user control?
+We can supply implicit prompts but also allow users to input their own.

 ## TO-DO: Allow User Control (TO-DO1)